 Clinical trials have included children and adolescents aged 1-17 years.

 Other specific severe infections

-Other severe infections in accordance with official guidance, or after careful benefit-risk evaluation when other treatments cannot be used, or after failure to conventional therapy and when the microbiological documentation can justify ciprofloxacin use.
+Other severe infections in accordance with official guidance, or after careful benefitrisk evaluation when other treatments cannot be used, or after failure to conventional therapy and when the microbiological documentation can justify ciprofloxacin use.
 The use of ciprofloxacin for specific severe infections other than those mentioned above has not been evaluated in clinical trials and the clinical experience is limited.
 Consequently, caution is advised when treating patients with these infections.
+Hypersensitivity threatening.
+If such reaction occurs, ciprofloxacin should be discontinued and an adequate medical treatment is required.